osoftware/spedn/docs/index.rst

 * It is statically typed - detects many errors at compile time
 * It is explicitly typed - no guessing what the expression is supposed to return
 * It is purely-functional - free of side effects, the common source of bugs
-* It has a familiar C-like syntax
+* It has a familiar syntax resembling C# or Rust

 ..
 Warning:: Spedn is an experimental tool.
 It is not recommended to be used on mainnet yet.
+   Or at least do a lot of tests on testnet first.

 .. toctree::
    :maxdepth: 1